-- 1. If the parties fail to reach agreement at the end of the bargaining period, the parties agree to use the following procedures to resolve any remaining disputes: - (a) Either party may contact the designated Factfinder that has been selected by the national parties to advise the Factfinder of the dispute.
+- if the parties fail to reach agreement at the end of the bargaining period, the parties agree to use the following procedures to resolve any remaining disputes in accordance with law, rule, and regulation: - (a) Either party may contact the designated Factfinder that has been selected by the national parties to advise the Factfinder of the dispute.
 This contact will be on the last day of scheduled bargaining or when the parties reach impasse, whichever is earlier.
-The parties will submit their final proposals and any supporting documentation to the Factfinder on a mutually agreeable date but no later than five (5) workdays prior to the initial mediation session. - (b) The Factfinder will also rule on assertions by the Union that the Employer failed to provide information requested for the negotiations pursuant to 5 USC § 7114(b)(4).
-If the Factfinder finds that the Employer has failed to provide the information when it had a legal obligation to do so under applicable law, the Factfinder must compel the production of the information and will extend bargaining for an appropriate period of time consistent with this Article to permit the Union to consider the information and adjust proposals accordingly. - (c) The Factfinder is empowered to assist the parties in reaching agreement.
-The Factfinder shall determine the appropriate resolution process, including last and best offers (Article by Article or issue by issue) or amendment of final offers. - (d) Following mediation and factfinding pursuant to subsections 2G1 (a) through 2G1(c), the Factfinder will issue a recommendation to resolve the dispute within four (4) weeks of the initial contact with the Factfinder.
+The parties will submit their final proposals and any supporting documentation to the Factfinder on a mutually agreeable date but no later than five (5) workdays prior to the initial mediation session. - (b) The Factfinder will also rule on assertions by the Union that the Employer failed to provide information requested for the negotiations pursuant to 5 U.S.C. § 7114(b) (4).
+If the Factfinder finds that the Employer has failed to provide the information when it had a legal obligation to do so under applicable law, the Factfinder must compel the production of the information and will extend bargaining for an appropriate period of time consistent with this Article to permit the Union to consider the information and adjust proposals accordingly. - (c) The Factfinder is empowered to assist the parties in reaching agreement in accordance with law, rule, and regulation.
+The Factfinder shall determine the appropriate resolution process, including last and best offers (Article by Article or issue by issue) or amendment of final offers.

+- (d) Following mediation and factfinding pursuant to subsections 2G1 (a) through 2G1(c), the Factfinder will issue a recommendation to resolve the dispute within four (4) weeks of the initial contact with the Factfinder.
 The Factfinder's recommendation will be in writing.
-If the Factfinder is not available to commence mediation within fourteen (14) days of the initial contact by either party, the next Factfinder on the list will be utilized.

-- (e) Any disputes remaining after submission to the Factfinder will be resolved pursuant to 5 USC §7119, or other appropriate provisions of 5 USC § 7101, et seq.
-The party that moves such remaining disputes to the statutory impasse resolution process carries the burden of proof regarding the reasons the Factfinder's report does not resolve the issue at impasse. - (f) If either party seeks impasse resolution pursuant to 5 USC § 7119, the changes to conditions of employment will be delayed pending resolution of the disputed issues, unless implementation is otherwise permitted by law.
+If the Factfinder is not available to commence mediation within fourteen (14) days of the initial contact by either party, the next Factfinder on the list will be utilized. - (e) Any disputes remaining after submission to the Factfinder will be resolved pursuant to 5 U.S.C. § 7119, or other appropriate provisions of 5 U.S.C. § 7101, et seq.
+The party that moves such remaining disputes to the statutory impasse resolution process carries the burden of proof regarding the reasons the Factfinder's report does not resolve the issue at impasse. - (f) If either party seeks impasse resolution pursuant to 5 U.S.C. § 7119, the changes to conditions of employment will be delayed pending resolution of the disputed issues, unless implementation is otherwise permitted by law.
 If a party seeks impasse resolution, the submitting party will ask the Federal Service Impasses Panel (FSIP) to expedite the matter. - (g) If a dispute moves to the statutory process, the objecting party will pay the full costs of the Factfinder who produced the decision.
 Should neither party object, the costs of the Factfinder will be shared by the parties.